-- (a) Upon sale of a vehicle covered by a certificate of title, a person authorized to execute the certificate of title, as promptly as practicable and in compliance with this [act] and other law, shall execute the certificate to the buyer or deliver to the office a signed certificate of title or a record evidencing transfer of an electronic certificate of title indicating transfer of the certificate of title to the buyer.
-The buyer of a vehicle covered by a certificate of title has a specifically enforceable right to require the seller to execute the certificate of title to the buyer or deliver to the office a signed certificate of title or a record evidencing transfer of an electronic certificate of title indicating transfer of the certificate of title to the buyer. - (b) Execution of a certificate of title covering a vehicle created in any jurisdiction satisfies the requirement in subsection (a).
+(a) Upon sale of a vehicle covered by a certificate of title, a person authorized to execute the certificate of title, as promptly as practicable and in compliance with this [act] and law of this state other than this [act], shall execute the certificate to the buyer or deliver to the office a signed certificate of title or a record evidencing execution of an electronic certificate of

+- title to the buyer.
+The buyer of a vehicle covered by a certificate of title has a specifically enforceable right to require the seller to execute the certificate of title to the buyer or deliver to the office a signed certificate of title or a record evidencing transfer of an electronic certificate of title indicating transfer of the certificate of title to the buyer. - (b) Execution of a certificate of title created by a governmental agency of any jurisdiction satisfies the requirement in subsection (a).

-- (c) Execution of a certificate of title covering a vehicle created in any jurisdiction or a certificate of origin transfers the transferor's legal title to the vehicle to the transferee. - (d) As between the parties to a transfer and their assignees and successors, a transfer of legal title is not rendered ineffective by a failure to execute a certificate of title or certificate of origin as provided in this section.
-However, except as otherwise provided in Section 18 (b) [and (c)] or 19, a transfer of legal title without execution of a certificate of title or certificate of origin is not effective as to other persons claiming an interest in the vehicle.
+- (c) Execution of a certificate of title created by a governmental agency of any jurisdiction or a certificate of origin transfers the transferor's ownership to the transferee. - (d) As between the parties to a transfer and their assignees and successors, a transfer of ownership is not rendered ineffective by a failure to execute a certificate of title or certificate of origin as provided in this section.
+However, except as otherwise provided in Section 18 (b) and (c), 19, 21, or 22, a transfer of ownership without execution of a certificate of title or certificate of origin is not effective as to other persons claiming an interest in the vehicle. - (e) Before an agreement to transfer ownership by an electronic certificate of title is made or any consideration for the transfer is paid, and before a record evidencing a transfer of an electronic certificate of title is executed to the transferee or delivered by the transferor to the office, the transferor shall deliver to the transferee a signed record containing the information required for an application in Section 9(b), and the transferee shall deliver to the transferor a signed record acknowledging receipt of the information.
+The transferee has a specifically enforceable right to receive this information before any consideration is paid.
+The record delivered to the office must indicate that these requirements have been met. - [(f) After execution of the certificate of title and delivery of possession of the